Navigating Bankruptcy and Consumer Proposals: The Crucial Role of Surplus Income

 Impact On A Consumer Proposal:

-In a Consumer Proposal, a Licensed Insolvency Trustee works with creditors to reduce the total amount of debt that is repaid.
+In a consumer proposal, a Licensed Insolvency Trustee works with creditors to reduce the total amount of debt that is repaid.
 If you're filing a proposal it's important to understand surplus income as it has an impact on that total amount of repayment.
 While surplus income could cause the proposal to include a higher repayment to the creditors, it usually results in a smaller monthly payment than you would need to make in a bankruptcy because the proposal can last up to 5 years.

 Budgeting and Financial Planning: